grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### Herschel comes aboard the _Prospect_ for the first time.)

+[//]: # (----- EDITED TO HERE -----)

 # 4. Herschel

 [//]: # (### Next morning; loading compressed air)

 [//]: # (Morning: day 1, run to Stilt City)
-The next morning, Hemi was up first, and dragged a bleary and aching Bastian out of the rack to help him track down some dock workers who would have the rig to get the compressed air tanks of the _Prospect_ recharged.
-This involved setting up a length of expandable rigid pipes that ran down the docking bay, through the cargo hatch, and were connected up to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
+The next morning, Hemi was up first, and dragged a bleary and aching Bastian out of the rack to help him track down some dock workers with the rig that would recharge the compressed air tanks on the _Prospect_.
+Setting up this rig would involve running a length of expandable rigid pipes down the docking bay, through the cargo hatch, and connecting those to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
 It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_, and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
 Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well by utilizing some valves on the tank ballast panel in the control room to bleed off air from the high-pressure system to the low-pressure tanks.

-The docking bay had high-pressure pipes that were fed down from tanks and compressors in some equipment space up above the exchange floor of the depot.
-Mostly the depot's tanks were just kept ready for an emergency --- if the docking bay got flooded and the water needed to be blown out.
-Most subs that docked there already had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
+The docking bay had high-pressure pipes that were fed down from tanks and compressors located in some equipment space up above the exchange floor.
+The docking bay high-pressure system was mostly just kept ready for a flooding emergency where water might have to be blown out.
+Most subs at the dock already had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had equipment for it, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian and a bag full of money looking for those people.

-By the time they got back, the rest of the crew had managed to crawl slowly and painfully out of their racks, got themselves fed and coffeed, and were doing odd jobs around the boat while waiting for Hemi to return with instructions for things that actually needed to get done.
+By the time they got back, the rest of the crew had managed to crawl slowly and painfully out of their racks, got themselves fed and coffeed, and busied themselves with odd jobs around the boat while waiting for Hemi to return with instructions for things that actually needed to get done.
 Hemi sent Gregory and Cassandra up to the exchange floor with a stack of coins to track down enough food and consumable supplies to get the crew through the run ahead of them.
 He figured Cassandra had been in this depot long enough that she might be able to help Gregory acquire some better-than-average submarine grub.
 Chips had Owen down in the engine room going over the diesels and the motors very carefully and Hemi was neither going to disrupt Chips in that process, nor take Owen from her for something else.

 Hemi and Bastian worked with the two men from the depot who knew how to rig the high-pressure pipes until they had a spindly and unwieldy-looking hook of pipe that arced through the air from the docking bay down into the _Prospect_.
 It took a while to get all the piping set up and double checked so that everyone working on it was confident it wasn't just going to explode and blow every submarine off the docking bay when they let the high-pressure air into it.
 But once it was set up, charging the high-pressure tanks only took a few minutes.

 With the compressed air systems recharged, the only thing left was to get food aboard.
 Gregory and Cassandra returned a couple of hours later with a cart full of yet more wooden crates, though these were filled with food stores.
 Gregory and Bastian got these crates lowered down to the cargo hold deck with Cassandra watching and learning, but staying out of the way.
-Once they were in the cargo hold, Bastian stowed and lashed the crates full of non-perishable and dry goods --- cans and dried meats, oatmeal, cornmeal, flour, apples, rice, eggs, cabbage, jars of spices, and citrus --- with the rest of the cargo, figuring they could move the contents up to the galley after they were under way.
-The frozen and perishable items --- sides of beef and pork, a couple of waxed-paper boxes of leafy vegetables they would need to cook in the next few days, frozen chicken carcasses, and ice cream sandwiches among other things --- were all laboriously pulled from the crates immediately and carried up to be stowed in the galley and freezers by the crew.
+Once they were in the cargo hold, Bastian stowed and lashed the crates full of non-perishable and dry goods -- cans and dried meats, oatmeal, cornmeal, flour, apples, rice, eggs, cabbage, jars of spices, and citrus -- with the rest of the cargo, figuring they could move the contents up to the galley after they were under way.
+The frozen and perishable items -- sides of beef and pork, a couple of waxed-paper boxes of leafy vegetables they would need to cook in the next few days, frozen chicken carcasses, and ice cream sandwiches among other things -- were all laboriously pulled from the crates immediately and carried up to be stowed in the galley and freezers by the crew.

+[//]: # (----- invisible character break)

 [//]: # (### ready to embark)